 Ensuring federal broadband investment reaches communities that need it most

 Broadband has the potential to transform the future of work for rural areas by opening the door to inclusive opportunity and more equitable local economies.
 But the lack of access to reliable, affordable, high-speed internet and digital skills has kept this transformation out of reach.
-Roughly one-third of residents in the rural and tribal areas we serve cannot access broadband, an inequity that restricts opportunities for work, education, healthcare, public services, and civic engagement.

 Do you already have a project developed and are ready to apply for federal or state broadband funding?